davidfstr/dafoster.net/_posts/2021-02-02-tests-as-policy-automation.md

 x_performance: |
-    16 hits on day 1 of publish and post to Hacker News (Tues) 5 hits on day 1 of post to r/django on 2021-02-05 (Fri) evening TODO hits on week 1 of publish, with daily numbers of:
+    16 hits on day 1 of publish and post to Hacker News (Tues) 5 hits on day 1 of post to r/django on 2021-02-05 (Fri) evening 35 hits on week 1 of publish, with daily numbers of:
-        16, 2, 1, 5, 8, TODO, TODO
+        16, 2, 1, 5, 9, 1, 1
+         ↑ HN     ↑ r/django
+                     ↑ Revised article

     Did further revise article on 2021-02-06 (Sat) morning to have higher-quality content, and revised post on r/django.